taixingbi/layer-gateway-embed-v1/docs/status-codes.md

 If routing cannot find any backend to send the request to (for example, all are excluded or circuit-open), the gateway returns `503`.

+This can also happen during half-open recovery when all remaining candidates are temporarily ineligible for additional probe traffic.

 Behavior:

 - Raises: `HTTPException(status_code=503, detail="No healthy backend available")`